frafalone-art/OnePage-Landing-Template/README.md

 ## 🚀 Features

 - Sticky header with logo + navigation menu
+- **Built-in EN/IT language switch** (English by default), no page reload, remembers the visitor's choice
 - Scroll-spy navigation (the active section is highlighted automatically while scrolling)
 - Hero section with title, description and framed banner image
 - "Document style" section where text wraps around an image, like in Word